 SC00: No Supercharging

 SC05: Unlimited Free Supercharging (but not transferable between owners)

-SC06: Unlimited Free Supercharging (time-based)
+SC06: Unlimited Free Supercharging (time-based, or time-bound)

 The top tier of Unlimited Free Supercharging is a Tesla with code SC01, which has no restrictions, followed by SC05, which lasts for the current owner only.